-For the GF program, the State has set a Minimum Medical Loss Ratio (Minimum MLR or MMLR) percentage at 86% in compliance with Georgia HB 1013 which requires a minimum MLR of at least 85% starting July 1, 2023 (SFY 2024).
-The Minimum MLR will be applied separately for the PCK (CHIP population) and non-PCK populations.
-The GF non-PCK population includes LIM/TM/REF, BCC, and delivery kick payment experience.
-The minimum MLR will not apply to the P4HB program.
+For the GF360 program, the State has set a Minimum Medical Loss Ratio (Minimum MLR or MMLR) percentage at 86% in compliance with Georgia HB 1013 which requires a minimum MLR of at least 85% starting July 1, 2023 (SFY 2024).

 The methodology to calculate the MLR is outlined in the contract and in accordance with the standards outlined in 42 CFR §438.8.
-The MLR formula is calculated as (Incurred Claims + Quality Improvement Activities) / (Reported Premium - Taxes & Fees).
+The MLR formula is calculated as (Incurred Claims + QIA) / (Reported Premium - Taxes & Fees).
+As a note, QIA refers to costs associated with quality improvement activities.
 Directed payments will be included in the SFY 2024 MLR calculation as incurred claims in the numerator and as reported premium in the denominator.

-The LIM/TM/REF+BCC pricing MLR is 88.4%.
-Including QIA, the anticipated MLR under this minimum MLR formula is 89.9%.
-The PCK pricing MLR is 87.2%.
-Including QIA, the anticipated MLR under this minimum MLR formula is 88.9%.
+The GF360 pricing MLR is 85.24%.
+Including estimated QIA, the anticipated MLR under this minimum MLR formula is 90.28%.

-The State reimbursement for the PCK minimum MLR and the LIM/TM/REF, BCC, and Kick (non-PCK) minimum MLR will be calculated based on the below ranges.
+The State reimbursement for the minimum MLR will be calculated based on the below ranges.

-Table 16 - MLR Reimbursement
+Table 12 - MLR Reimbursement